25 min read

 Buy vs. Build: The SEO Leads Dilemma

-When you need to fill your pipeline, you face a core decision: should you buy leads from a third party provider or build your own organic lead generation engine?
+When you need to fill your pipeline, you face a core decision: should you buy leads or build your own organic lead generation engine?
 Each approach has distinct trade offs.

 Buying SEO Leads

-Purchasing leads from a lead generation service offers immediate volume.
+Purchasing leads from a service offers immediate volume.
 You can get a list of contacts that fit your target demographic delivered quickly.
 However, this speed comes at a cost.
-Lead quality can be inconsistent, and you’re often competing with other companies who bought the same list.
+Lead quality can be inconsistent, and you are often competing with other companies who bought the same list.
 You have less control over how the lead was generated, and their intent might be low.

 Building an Organic Funnel for SEO Leads